Bannerton Solar Park

-The Bannerton Solar Park is a solar power station in the locality of Bannerton southeast of Robinvale in the Sunraysia district of Victoria.
+The Bannerton Solar Park is a solar power station in Bannerton south-east of Robinvale in the Sunraysia district of Victoria.
 It generates up to 88MW of electricity to the National Electricity Market (NEM).

-Bannerton Solar Park is the second solar farm to be funded by the Clean Energy Finance Corporation (after the Gannawarra Solar Farm).
-It is also funded by Hanwha Energy Australia, parent company of Nectr.
+Bannerton Solar Park was the second solar farm to be funded by the Clean Energy Finance Corporation (after the Gannawarra Solar Farm).
+It was also funded by Hanwha Energy Australia, parent company of Nectr.
 It uses 320,000 solar panels to generate 110MW_{DC}/88MW_{AC} of electricity.
 It has offtake agreements with Alinta Energy and Yarra Trams.